I Told You So

 “You

 want information, do you?”
-The spirit
+The spirit laughed aloud.
+“Very well, let’s talk.”

 Ishtura

 was instantly in the girl’s face, hovering directly above her.
-Eena shrieked at the impossible quickness
+Eena shrieked at

-exhibited by the ghost.
-Succumbing to
+the impossible quickness exhibited by the ghost.
+Succumbing to panic, she took

-When her hands reached solid rock, she pressed her back against it.
-Ishtura’s vile cackle filled the dank
+back against it.
+Ishtura’s vile cackle filled the dank air.
+Slowly this time,

-approached.
+the apparition approached.

 “I

 thought you wanted to talk.
-Have you
+Have you changed your mind?”

 Eena

-voiced a strong reply, attempting to make up for her cowardly lapse in
+voiced a strong reply, attempting to make up for her cowardly lapse in control.

-control.
 “I have not.
 Tell me what it is you expect from me.”

 “I